Skip to main content

 Warning Signs: How to Check Your Insurer’s Financial Health

-You do not have to wait until your insurer is placed in conservation to worry about its financial strength.
-There are tools available to evaluate your carrier’s financial health before problems arise.
+The best time to worry about insurer insolvency is before it happens.
+You do not have to wait until your insurer is placed in conservation to evaluate its financial strength.
+Several tools are available.

 AM Best Financial Strength Ratings

-AM Best is the only global credit rating agency focused exclusively on insurance.
+AM Best is the only global credit rating agency focused exclusively on insurance, and the most widely recognized in the U.S. property and casualty market.
 Its Financial Strength Ratings (FSRs) assess an insurer’s ability to meet its ongoing insurance obligations.
 Ratings range from “A++” (Superior) to “F” (In Liquidation), with “B+” and above considered “Secure” and ratings below “B+” considered “Vulnerable.”

 AM Best evaluates insurers through the lens of balance sheet strength, operating performance, business profile, and enterprise risk management.
 You can look up your insurer’s rating for free at ratings.ambest.com (account creation required).